dct2012/4wm/README.md

 * Setborders
   * finalize the switch to setclientborders and setdesktopborders.

-* Work on push to tiling.
-  * finding the client to tile with.

 * Add a command to invert the current windows color.

 Bugs